WHAT YOU NEED TO KNOW

 Q: What is the turnaround time?

-These are prints that allow you to “proof” your images.
+All portrait and editorial commissions include proof prints.
+These are 4x6 prints that allow you to “proof” your images.
 In this digital age we have gotten so use to seeing everything on a screen but physical proofs gives you an idea of what the image will look like in print.
 To me it brings back the memories of going through prints after getting film back from the lab.

 I encourage all my clients to preserve their memories in some tangible way and I offer fine art museum quality prints, heirloom quality albums, and presentation boxes.